Cmake Online Tutorials

 edit

-• depending only on system C++ compiler, meaning no third-party libraries
+• Depend only on host C++ compiler; no other third-party tools or libraries required

 Version 3.0 was released in June 2014.
 It has been described as the beginning of "Modern CMake".
 Experts now advise to avoid variables in favor of targets and properties.
 The commands add_compile_options, include_directories, link_directories, link_libraries that were at the core of CMake 2 should now be replaced by target-specific commands.

-Developer Brad King has stated that "the 'C' in CMake stands for 'cross-platform'".
+CMake developer Brad King stated that "the 'C' in CMake stands for 'cross-platform'".

 Features